-Join David Powers for an in-depth discussion in this video Changing configuration settings in php.ini, part of Introducing PHP.
+Join David Powers for an in-depth discussion in this video Changing configuration settings in php.ini, part of Learning PHP.

 - You've seen how to check the configuration of your server using phpinfo.
 If you need to make any changes, you need to edit the PHP configuration file, php.ini.
 The location of the file depends on your server.
 It's listed here as Loaded Configuration File so that's the location of php.ini on my server.
 You also need to check this value here, Additional .ini files parsed.
 Usually, the value is none, as it is here.

 But it's possible that something else is overriding values in the main configuration file.
 We'll come back to that later.
 First, let's deal with the main version of php.ini that's listed as the Loaded Configuration File. php.ini is just a plain text file so you need to open it in a text editor.
 In Windows, double-clicking the file in the File Explorer automatically opens it in Notepad.
 On a Mac, it doesn't have a default program to open it.